Recent Posts

 View Jennifer Beard’s Collection

-Jennifer Beard, PhD, MA, MPH, is a Clinical Associate Professor in the Department of Global Health and the Associate Editor of Public Health Post.
+Jennifer Beard is a clinical associate professor of global health at Boston University School of Public Health and the associate editor of Public Health Post.
 She was a co-principal investigator for the multi-study Ghana Operations Research for Key Populations project, which focused on HIV prevention and other needs of young female sex workers and their intimate partners, prisoners, men who have sex with men, post-secondary female students, women who work in bars, people who inject drugs, and people living with HIV at risk of dropping out of antiretroviral therapy.

 Portrait of Michael Stein